-- The aims and objectives for teaching and learning in that subject - The plans and schemes of work to be followed by each year group including differentiation, as appropriate, for pupils of varying ability and those with an EHC plan, IEP or EBP - Teaching strategies to be employed in delivering the curriculum - Methods of assessment and recording - Resources available
+- The aims and objectives for teaching and learning in that subject - The plans and schemes of work to be followed by each year group including differentiation, as appropriate, for pupils of varying ability. - Teaching strategies to be employed in delivering the curriculum - Methods of assessment and recording - Resources available pedagogy to meet each learner's needs.
+Supplementary to this there may be additional learning support lessons where key skills may be supported outside of the classroom.